edhew/hugo-sveltia/README.md

 There is a gotcha when registering preview templates, the collection name parameter for `files` collections is the `name` under the *files*, not the collection *name* itself.
 When the collection name is wrong, collection customization code won't be called at all.

+## TODO

+Replicate this to hugo-decap, then convert this project to sveltia.